Published June 28, 2024

 Flows, Ideation, Wireframing, Prototyping

-Once the user stories are groomed, the team moves on to creating Flows, Ideas, Wireframes, and Prototypes.
-This stage involves sketching out user flows, brainstorming design ideas, and building low-fidelity wireframes and prototypes.
+Once the user stories are groomed, the team creates Flows, Ideas, Wireframes, and Prototypes.
+This stage involves sketching user flows, brainstorming design ideas, and building low-fidelity wireframes and prototypes.

-How Helio Helps: Helio enables testing of wireframes and prototypes with target users.
+How Helio Helps: Helio enables the testing of wireframes and prototypes with target users.
 Collecting feedback on usability and design allows the team to iterate quickly and make informed decisions.
-Helio gathers quick insights from a targeted audience to ensure that prototypes are not only functional but also user-friendly and aligned with user expectations.
+Helio gathers quick insights from a targeted audience to ensure that prototypes are functional, user-friendly, and aligned with user expectations.

 Testing began with a wireframe prototype of Advent’s Audience page, featuring minimal information and no elaborate visuals, as shown in the screenshot below.
 In Helio, participants received click directives—prompts to take action on the page based on their goals.